 Indeed, there are people who are Christians, Muslims, Jewish, Buddhists and Hindus along with those who practice their indigenous beliefs.
 At the traditional Ewe drumming and dancing ceremonies, they were all together participating in their religious festivals with crosses on, muslin hats or Hindu pendants.

-They Africa 5displayed complete tolerance for their differences.
+They displayed complete tolerance for their differences.
 There was no judgement, no condemnation or comments, just acceptance.
 We heard that some of the Christians no longer wanted to participate in their community ceremonies because “they’ve been saved”.
 Even so, there was no argument or protest – just the simplicity of making a different decision.

 Photo – Muslim priests and women of indigenous faith praying together.